Redtoridefire/teslausb/doc/SetupRClone.md

 # Legacy instructions

-**NOTE: it is recommended you follow the "Easy rclone setup" instructions listed above instead**
+> **Note** it is recommended you follow the "Easy rclone setup" instructions listed above instead

 You must perform these steps **after** getting a shell on the Pi and **before** running the `setup-teslacam` script on the Pi.